Analysis | Trump tries to distance himself from Sidney Powell — whom he once wanted as special counsel

 “I look forward to Mayor Giuliani spearheading the legal effort to defend OUR RIGHT to FREE and FAIR ELECTIONS!” he wrote.
 “Rudy Giuliani, Joseph diGenova, Victoria Toensing, Sidney Powell, and Jenna Ellis, a truly great team, added to our other wonderful lawyers and representatives!”

 But at the news conference at the RNC, Powell did Trump few favors.
 Her section of the presentation was centered on unhinged claims that the 2020 election was stolen by an international alliance of actors who subverted voting machines to flip votes to Joe Biden.
 At one point, someone in the crowd asked Powell whether bonkers claims circulating in fringe right-wing media about servers being seized in Germany were part of the crime.
-Powell said it was true but that “I do not know whether good guys got it or bad guys got it.”
+Powell said that it was true but that “I do not know whether good guys got it or bad guys got it.”
 Sure, okay.

 The whole thing was so bizarre that it nearly upstaged Giuliani’s tonsorial malfunction.
 Fox News host Tucker Carlson, not one to shy away from a conspiracy claim implicating the left and government actors in malfeasance, publicly questioned Powell’s claims.
 Giuliani and Ellis were forced to release a clarification three days later.